MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/federated-identity-for-your-office-365-dev-test-environment.md

 13. On the **Installation complete** page, click **Exit**.

-To demonstrate that federated authentication is working, do the following:
+To demonstrate that federated authentication is working:

 1. Open a new private instance of your browser on your local computer and go to [https://portal.office.com](https://portal.office.com).